Barton, North Yorkshire: 2011 census

 The 2011 UK census showed that the population was split 48.4% male to 51.6% female.
 The religious constituency was made of 77.3% Christian, 0.1% Muslim and the rest stating no religion or not stating at all.
 The ethnic make-up was 98% White British, 0.1% Mixed ethnic, 0.1% British Asian, 0.1% British Black and 1% each White Other.
 There were 386 dwellings.

 Community and culture

 Education in the village is provided by Barton CE Primary School.
 Pupils would then receive secondary education at Richmond School and Sixth Form College.
 There is a public house and a local village store incorporating a post office.
 The village is home to Barton Cricket Club who play at the playing fields on Church Lane.
 They compete in the Darlington and District League.

 Religion

-There is a Church of England church dedicated to St Cuthbert and St Mary in the village, located on Church Lane.
+St Cuthbert and St Mary's Church is in the village, located on Church Lane.
 The Grade II listed building dates from 1840 when the two parishes of both the named Saints were brought together due to the ruinous state of both buildings.
-There is also a Methodist Chapel located in Church Row that was built in 1829 and repaired in 1878.
+There is also a Methodist Chapel located in Chapel Row that was built in 1829 and repaired in 1878.